 Knowing your calorie range or macros will help you plan your meal prep around any health goals you may have!

-Even if you don't plan on calorie counting or logging your food, having a basic understanding of how much you should be eating per day to fuel your body and what kinds of food you you should be eating will ultimately help your health and wellness.
+Even if you don't plan on calorie counting or logging your food, having a basic understanding of how much you should be eating per day to fuel your body and what kinds of food you should be eating will ultimately help your health and wellness.

 What is Your Budget and Time-Commitment?